 “I’m an idea guy,” someone told me at a business conference.
 I winced, scanning for the exit.
-Here’s the thing: Idea guys (and gals) don’t add value to any business.
-And the very notion great idea are any kind of contribution on their own is foolish.
+If you’ve ever said that (or believe it) you need to know you aren’t offering anyone value.
+Here’s the thing: Idea guys (and gals) don’t matter when it comes to progress.
+The very notion great ideas are any kind of contribution on their own is foolish.

-The world, and even your community, is bursting with ideas.
+The world is bursting with ideas.
 Great ideas are so prevalent, in fact, the genius concept you have in your grey matter right now is probably not unique.
-Chances are, someone else had the same idea years, or maybe decades before you.
-If you’re simply an idea guy, that means you’re like every other person on earth.
+The chances are good someone else had your genius idea years or decades before you.
+If you’re simply an idea guy that tells me one thing: you’re like every other person on earth.

 But don’t worry.
-Even if you have said that before, you might not actually be an idea guy at all.
+Even if you have said that before (or still believe your ideas have value) you might not actually be an idea guy at all.

 Idea Guy VS An Execution Guy